DongLiangSXU/SLAdehazing/README.md

 <pre><code>pytorch 1.5</code></pre>
 We recommend using pytorch>1.0 and pytorch<1.6 to avoid unnecessary trouble.
 Our method does not rely on the special design of the network structure, so the rest of the general dependencies are not limited.

+## train
+Please wait for a while.
+We will tidy up the training code.
+It won't consume a lot of time.

 ## only-test
 If you just need to test, you can execute the following code (need to load the parameters we provide):
 <pre><code>python test_meta.py</code></pre>